 The other two both were surprised at my suggestion that the brands were fake, claiming they got it straight from the source in Cali and wanted to be sure I said they had the “real” Dank Vapes, Mario Carts, Kingpens, and Brass Knuckles.
 Except…

 Two of those brands suffer from heavy counterfeiting (Kingpen & Brass Knuckles) and the other two don’t exist.
-When I told them Dank Vapes and Mario Carts don’t have any presence on Leafly, Weedmaps, Sticky Guide, or any online presence of their own (outside of some sketchy social media accounts), they expressed confusion.
+They expressed confusion when I told them Dank Vapes and Mario Carts don’t have any presence on Leafly, Weedmaps, Sticky Guide, or any online presence of their own (outside of some sketchy social media accounts).

 Consider this.
 A licensed recreational state brand has a lot to lose to if a significant amount of their product gets diverted to gray and black market states.

 Since the first days of I71, brave souls with medical cards in other states were smuggling back actual dispensary products in limited quantities, God bless ’em, but not nearly enough to feed this city’s demand.

 You should be suspicious of any name brands you’re offered, at least enough to check the internet for fakes.